nehegeb/flutter_playground/lib/app/roles/README.md

 Structure: `<main_module>.<sub_module>.<more_pages_or_features>.<action>`

-*Permissions are provided to roles as a comma-separated list in one long text (string).
+*Permissions are provided to roles as a list of several strings, one per permission.
 Each individual permission is written in segments, each segment separated by a dot and each segment is written in `snake_case`.*

 For example `"template.access,template.read"` gives the user the rights to access and read the 'Template' main module.